Behind the Scenes at Côte West

 The picking crew usually starts before dawn so that the grapes are cold.

-We load the freshly picked clusters into a truck and drive them to the winery in San Francisco early in the morning.
+We load the freshly picked clusters into a truck and drive them to the winery in Oakland early in the morning.

 The white wine grapes like Sauvignon Blanc and Chardonnay are pressed right away.
 We slowly ferment the juice in glycol-jacketed tanks at low temperatures.
 We treat the Counoise, red grapes being used for rosé, similarly.